xho95/xho95.github.io/_posts/2016-05-29-Strings-and-Characters.md

 * this placeholder is replaced with the actual value

-> note:
- the expressions
+> the expressions
- \
- cannot contain an unescaped backslash(`\`), a carriage return, or a line feed
+ - cannot contain an unescaped backslash(`\`), a carriage return, or a line feed
- \
- can contain other string literals
+ - can contain other string literals

 ### Unicode